Here’s the link: www.martynfiction.com/InspectorKirby

 ‘I’ll see if he’s in and able to see you,’ she said, reaching for the phone.

-‘He is and he can,’ Kirby said as he headed to the lift.
+‘He is and he can,’ Kirby said, heading towards the lift.
 ‘Which floor?’

 Kirby shook it.
 ‘Inspector Kirby.’
 Several pairs of eyes poked above waist-level, grey dividing screens.